phaldaros/arm5e/website/UserGuide/Active effects.md

 -   For generic abilities, use the cogs icon to specify the ability option.
 It must match exactly the option of the owned generic ability (see [[Items#Generic abilities|Generic abilities]] for explanations)

+### Supernatural ability xp bonus

+Give a flat XP bonus to a supernatural ability to simulate the score of 1 when the corresponding virtue is taken.

 ### Laboratory activities

 Flat modifier to a specific lab activity.
-(Note: this is an effect for characters, for laboratories, specialities will cover that)
+(Note: this is an effect for characters, for laboratories, specialties will cover that)

 ### Laboratory